F.A.Q + Reservations

 Absolutely – just remind us of your preference when you arrive.
 At Eco Spanish we are very active in the education and preservation of ancient Maya traditions, and that includes ancient Maya food.
 Many ancient Maya dishes are vegetarian and vegan.
 You’ll be enjoying authentic ancient Maya meals.

 Can I change my host family if I don’t like the place?

-We work with a variety of host families and if you don’t like the one we place you with, we’ll move you to another one the next day.
-Our host families are carefully selected and provide good service, however, and requests to change families are very rare.
+We work with many host families in many communities and if you don’t like the one, we’ll move you to another.
+All our homestay families provide great atmosphere and good food, requests to change are very rare.

-I’d prefer to stay at a hotel.
+I’d prefer to stay at a local hotel/hostel.
 Can you make the arrangements?

 Can I change my teacher if we don’t get along?

 Certainly!
 We want you to be happy and enjoy your classes.
 Requests to change teachers are very rare here.
 Our teachers are well trained and very good at adapting their instructions to their students’ needs, interests and learning styles.